 - Professional dress for the Food Systems Management SEL rotation includes clean, pressed khaki pants of respectable fit and length, a top with a collar, lab coats, appropriate hose or socks, rubber soled walking shoes (cleaned daily) or substantial "duty" shoes, no nail polish, or jewelry.
 (Only wedding band and post-earrings).
 Hairnets must be worn in areas where food is present.
 (Plastic gloves, provided by the SEL site, are usually required when handling food). - For other SEL sites, clean, pressed clothing, and jewelry appropriate for professional persons working in a business office is expected.
 Respectable fit and length of dress or pants is expected.
 No pierced nose, eye, or tongue jewelry is allowed.
 Tattoos should be covered.
 If you are unsure of required professional dress, ask your preceptor.
 Name pins are to be worn in all SEL sites as part of the professional dress.
-The Program Director will place the order and the student will pay by check to the department. - Second year students interviews for potential jobs after graduation must not be scheduled during class or SEL rotations!
+Second year students interviews for potential jobs after graduation must not be scheduled during class or SEL rotations!
 It is neither professional nor ethical for you to conduct interviews during the time allotted for SEL. - When guest speakers present in classes, it is expected that you will wear professional dress to class.

-Required Elements 8.1

-Student Performance Monitoring:
+Required Elements 8.1 Student Performance Monitoring: